justinrmiller/lance-video/README.md

 # video-lance

 A Python pipeline that indexes a directory of videos into a LanceDB store with multi-modal embeddings, plus a Gradio UI for searching it.
-Single language end-to-end; no Node/TS toolchain.

 ```
                       ┌────────────────────────────────────────────────┐